-Students who have a financial obligation (including account balances, parking fines, etc.) will have a hold placed on their student account.
-Until they've met their financial obligation, students are not allowed to register for classes, select on-campus housing, or receive transcripts or diplomas.
-Once the student has met his or her financial obligation, the hold will be removed from the account within 24–48 hours, and the student can resume normal registration activity.
+Students who have a financial obligation (including account balances, parking fines, etc.) will have a hold placed on their account which could prevent registration, schedule adjustments, payment of housing deposits, and the release of transcripts/diplomas.
+Once the student has met his or her financial obligation, the hold will be removed from the account within 24–48 hours.
 The student's delinquent account may also be assigned to an outside collection agency.

 My account has been financially cleared.
 What does that mean?